Cathy A.

 The following is a detailed description of each section.

-The introduction paragraph should start with a hook to engage the readers.
-It may include a controversial statement, a thought-provoking question, or a confession.
+• Start with a hook – use a controversial statement, a thought-provoking question, or a confession.

 Have a look at the below-given outline template to get a detailed idea of writing one.